Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 Why Drive Smart matters

-Safe driving helps keep everyone on the road safer.
+Better driving helps to keep everyone on the road safe.

-Drive Smart is a simple way to see how you’re doing and where there’s room to improve.
+Drive Smart is a simple way to see how you’re driving and where there’s room to improve.

 We’re keeping a close eye on how Drive Smart is working.

+We’ve heard your feedback about Drive Smart.
 We want to make sure it works well for every customer who uses it.
-That means listening to feedback, spotting where things could be better, and making changes when we need to.
+That means listening to your concerns, spotting where things could be better, and making changes when we need to.

 Want to know more?